qmasingarbe/pymiere/example_and_documentation.md

         property.setValue(" New text ", True)
 ```
 #### Captions
-Not tried to use them with pymiere yet
+Not tried to use them with Pymiere yet...

 #### Motion Graphics Templates
-Motion Graphic Templates are After Effects compositions exported to be used in Premiere Pro.
+Motion Graphic Templates are basically After Effects compositions exported to be used in Premiere Pro.
 On export you choose which composition parameters should be available as properties in Premiere.
-These seems to be the best option as you can create more complicated animations/design than basic text and expose all the options you want to be modified by the api in Premiere.
+These seems to be the best option as you can create more complicated animations and designs than basic text and expose all the options you want to be modified in Premiere.
-Note: Although it has been implemented since Premiere 2019 some of the property types exposed in After Effects are not editable by the API untils Premiere 2020.
+Note: Although it has been implemented since Premiere 2019 some of the property types exposed from After Effects are not editable via the API.
+It's especially true for the text property than an't be edited as a compound property so you can only edit the text not the font etc...
+If you want to edit the font via the API in Premiere you will have to promote it through a custom control in After Effects.

 ```python
 import pymiere